-In individuals with renal glycosuria, glucose is excreted in the urine in the presence of normal or low concentrations of blood glucose.
-With normal renal function, as blood flows through the kidneys, glucose and other substances are filtered from the fluid portion of the blood.
-The filtrate of the blood then moves through a network of canals known as renal tubules, where most of the filtered substances, including glucose, sodium, and water, are reabsorbed and returned to the bloodstream, while certain unwanted substances are eliminated in the urine.
-In those with proper renal functioning, glucose is excreted into the urine only when there are abnormally elevated levels of the sugar in the blood.
-However, in individuals with renal glycosuria, there is a lowered renal threshold to glucose and, in some cases, a reduction in the rate at which the renal tubules are able to reabsorb glucose.
+In people with renal glycosuria, glucose is removed in the urine even though there are normal or low levels of glucose in the blood.
+As blood flows through the kidneys, glucose and other substances are cleaned from the liquid portion of the blood.
+The newly cleaned blood then moves through tubes in the kidneys (renal tubules).
+Helpful substances, including glucose, sodium, and wate, are reabsorbed and returned to the bloodstream.
+Unwanted substances are removed from the bloodstream through the urine.
+When the kidney is working, glucose is only removed into the urine when there is too much sugar in the blood.
+However, in people with renal glycosuria, extra glucose is removed and/or, the kidney is unable to reabsorb glucose as quickly as it should.
 (For more, see “Causes” below.)

-Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
-All studies receiving U.S. government funding, and some supported by private industry, are posted on this government web site.
+Information on current clinical trials is posted on the Internet at https://clinicaltrials.gov/ All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.

 For information about clinical trials being conducted at the NIH Clinical Center in Bethesda, MD, contact the NIH Patient Recruitment Office:

 Tollfree: (800) 411-1222 TTY: (866) 411-1010 Email: [email protected]

 Some current clinical trials also are posted on the following page on the NORD website: https://rarediseases.org/for-patients-and-families/information-resources/info-clinical-trials-and-research-studies/

 For information about clinical trials sponsored by private sources, contact: http://www.centerwatch.com/

 For information about clinical trials conducted in Europe, contact: https://www.clinicaltrialsregister.eu/